anotherlab/anotherlab.github.io/_posts/2017-05-26-getting-the-most-out-of-vmware-fusion-8-5-running-windows-10.md

 ---
 <img loading="lazy" class="alignnone size-medium" src="https://i0.wp.com/photos.smugmug.com/photos/i-KBXFdfp/0/ffff0d86/M/i-KBXFdfp-M.png?resize=600%2C409&#038;ssl=1" width="600" height="409"  />

-I&#8217;ve been trying to get the most performance out of my Window 10 virtual machines running on my MacBook Pro through [VMware Fusion](http://www.vmware.com/products/fusion.html).
+I've been trying to get the most performance out of my Window 10 virtual machines running on my MacBook Pro through [VMware Fusion](http://www.vmware.com/products/fusion.html).
 I have a Windows 10 virtual machine that I use for software demos and testing beta versions of Windows.
-It&#8217;s been running much slower than you would expect on a <del>2</del> 3 year old [MacBook Pro](https://support.apple.com/kb/sp704?locale=en_US) with a quad core i7.
-I&#8217;ve collected the following tips (the sources are listed at the end) and they have improved the performance.
+It's been running much slower than you would expect on a <del>2</del> 3 year old [MacBook Pro](https://support.apple.com/kb/sp704?locale=en_US) with a quad core i7.
+I've collected the following tips (the sources are listed at the end) and they have improved the performance.

 ### From the MacOS Side

 Exclude the virtual disks from Time Machine backups.

-You&#8217;ll want to avoid trying to back up the virtual machines by Time Machine.
+You'll want to avoid trying to back up the virtual machines by Time Machine.
 If Time Machine is trying to back up the virtual machine while it is being used, it will probably fail to perform the backup and it will definitely throttle the disk I/O.

   * Run the Settings App
   * Open &#8220;Time Machine&#8221;